PyDFLT/.github/README.md

-A Python-based Decision-Focused Learning Toolbox to help researchers.
-To be published soon!
+This repo exists to be able to adjust the landing page of github.com/PyDFLT